martincostello/blog/source/2014-03-04-ensuring-your-asp-net-website-is-secure.md

 ## Require SSL

 This is an IIS setting, and it's pretty easy to enable.
-This ensures your IIS server returns a 302 HTTP code and redirects to the HTTPS version of your site.
+This ensures your IIS server returns a HTTP ```301 Moved Permanently``` or ```302 Found``` HTTP code and redirects to the HTTPS version of your site.
 This is to protect against main-in-the-middle and Strip HTTPS attacks.

-For example if a user browses to *http://mysite.com* they will receive an HTTP 302 response and be redirected to *https://mysite.com* instead.
+For example if a user browses to [http://martincostello.com/](http://martincostello.com/) they will receive an HTTP ```301 Moved Permanently``` and be redirected to [https://martincostello.com/](https://martincostello.com/) instead.

 *Updated 08/02/2015*